-Even if you're not an art connoisseur, you no doubt agree that having pictures on the walls makes our homes feel complete.
+Even if you're not an art connoisseur, you no doubt agree that having wall art makes our homes feel complete.

 Deciding to bring in the right piece can bring together a room.
 It gives your home character and personality and it can even be a great long term investment.